-Next Door But One is London-based producer, songwriter, singer/mic man Orlando Corbin.
-He creates eclectic tracks rooted in
+Next Door But One is London producer, songwriter Tony Orlando Corbin.
+He creates eclectic tracks rooted in dance beats including

-dance beats including most house music sub-genres.
-His tracks have been remixed by Chicken Lips, Mark Moore, Andrew Friendly,
+most house music sub-genres.
+His tracks have been remixed by Chicken Lips, Mark Moore, Sonny Wharton, Japanese Popstars, Audio

-Dumb Dan, Sonny Wharton and many others.
-He has released singles on Earthman, Chemiztri Recordings, Nu Style and Exhilarated
+Jacker and many others.
+He has released singles on Earthman, Chemiztri Recordings, Nu Style and Exhilarated Recordings.

 with reggae sound systems before moving to London as a teenager and joining a couple of funk outfits as keyboard player.